namel3ss-Ai/namel3ss/docs/targets-and-promotion.md

 - program summary,
 - target bundle (service README with health endpoint info; edge stub README).

+Build manifests live in `.namel3ss/build/last.json` and history under `.namel3ss/build/history/`.
+Use `n3 exists` to explain why a build exists and what changed.

 ## Promote and rollback (ship)

 ```